 To date, no Remuneration Committee has been established.
-Where a VCT has no executive directors, the Code principles relating to directors' remuneration do not apply and as such no Remuneration Committee has been appointed.
-Matters relating to remuneration of Directors, all of whom are non-executive, are considered by the Board and any Director is excluded from meetings whose purpose is the setting of his own remuneration.
+Where an investment company has no executive directors, the Code principles relating to directors' remuneration do not apply and as such no Remuneration Committee has been appointed.
+Matters relating to remuneration of Directors, all of whom are nonexecutive, are considered by the Board and any Director is excluded from meetings whose purpose is the setting of his own remuneration.